 - Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
 A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - The CCHA must request only information that is necessary to evaluate the disability-related need for the accommodation.
-The CCHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file.
+The CCHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - In the event that the CCHA does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, the CCHA will dispose of it.
+In place of the information, the CCHA will note in the file that the disability and other requested information have been verified, the date the verification was received, and the name and address of the knowledgeable professional who sent the information [Notice PIH 2010-26].

 2-II.E.
-APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].
+APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION

+[Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act, Notice PIH 2010-26].

-CCHA must approve a request for an accommodation if the following three conditions are met:
+The CCHA must approve a request for an accommodation if the following three conditions are met:

-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the CCHAPHA, or fundamentally alter the nature of the CCHA's HCV operations (including the obligation to comply with HUD requirements and regulations).
+The request was made by or on behalf of a person with a disability.

+There is a disability-related need for the accommodation.

+The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on the CCHA, or fundamentally alter the nature of the CCHA's HCV operations (including the obligation to comply with HUD requirements and regulations).

-Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the cost of the requested accommodation, the financial resources of the CCHA at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the overall size of the CCHA's program with respect to the number of employees, type of facilities and size of budget, type of operation including composition and structure of workforce, the nature and cost of the requested accommodation, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.